zcdev/geovibe-rebuild-2025/README.md

 <br />Total population, median income, age, gender, and race/ethnicity breakdowns

 🎨 **Custom background artwork**
-<br />Designed to reflect the theme of community and diversity
+<br />Designed to reflect the theme of community, diversity, and geography

 🌙 **Dark mode friendly**
-<br />Adapts to system preferences for improved accessibility and eye comfort
+<br />Adapts to system preferences for improved accessibility with eye comfort

 📱 **Responsive & accessible design**
 <br />Optimized for desktop and mobile with keyboard-friendly form